rhinoswirl/webostv-research/self-troubleshoot/factory-reset.md

 3. Delete `/var/luna/preferences/ran-firstuse`
 4. Call `/usr/bin/luna-send -n 1 luna://com.webos.service.tv.systemproperty/doUserDefault '{}'`.

+## ls-hubd not running on startup

+If `ls-hubd` is not running on startup, the TV will still check for the status of the `maindb`.
+However, because checking for the status of the database requires calling `luna://com.webos.settingsservice/getSystemSettings` and `ls-hubd` is dead, it will fail and trigger the factory reset procedure as if maindb was corrupted.

-If ls-hubd (luna) is dead for some reason, this will actually create some weird inconsistent results, as the execution of `luna://com.webos.service.tv.systemproperty/doUserDefault` will not be possible.
-See notes below.
+Because `ls-hubd` is dead, this will actually create some weird inconsistent results, as the execution of `luna://com.webos.service.tv.systemproperty/doUserDefault` will not be possible.

-## Notes

-In my case, I was faced with a weird behavior where ls-hubd was crashing during startup.
-Because of that, the database check failed upon starting the TV and so it triggered the behaviour for reparing a corrupted database.

-Because luna was not running, the TV couldn't run `luna://com.webos.service.tv.systemproperty/doUserDefault` and thus I ended up with a system in an inconsistent state, where I had to run the first time setup, but could quit and all my apps and options were still there.

-In this state, some of my apps are not working properly:
+This will send you to the first time setup screen upon next reboot, but you may experience some issues such as the difficulty of selecting locale settings if `ls-hubd` is not running.

+Assuming that you can finish the setup, your database will now be in a clean state, but all your app preferences will still be on the TV.
+As a result, you may experience the following issues:

-- I can't connect my smartphone to the TV; it always gives me the following error in my phone: "There is a problem with the PIN input field of TV.
+- Unable to connect to Second-Screen App.
+The phone will display a message similar to: "There is a problem with the PIN input field of TV.
 Please try again.".
+- Some services will not work properly (because they are not registered in maindb?)
+    - Homebrew channel service will never create an activity
+    - The YouTube Mobile app will recognize the TV as "YouTube on TV" instead of using the TV's model number
-- When I try to cast something to YouTube, the app itself does not open and I need to open it manually.
-Upon doing so, I always get a prompt to send an error report to Google.
+    - YouTube will not open automatically when a cast session is started and when opened manually will prompt to send an error report to Google.

-This leads me to believe that something is not setted up properly, but I am not sure what.